Pewpenguin/DragonBallTUI/README.md

 # DragonBallTUI

-A terminal-based application to explore the Dragon Ball series, including episodes and movies.
+A terminal-based application to explore the Dragon Ball series, including episodes, movies, and characters.

 ## Features

 - Browse episodes by series (Dragon Ball, Dragon Ball Z, etc.)
 - View detailed information about each episode
 - Browse and view details of Dragon Ball movies
+- Browse and view details of Dragon Ball characters
 - User-friendly terminal interface with keyboard navigation
-- Search functionality for episodes and movies
+- Search functionality for episodes, movies, and characters
-- Sorting options for episodes and movies
+- Sorting options for episodes, movies, and characters

 ## Installation